hmonroe/guiguts/README.txt

 Detailed release notes:

+Version 0.3.9 Unless the user has previously set the size of the main screen, it is maximized (nearly) on the first run.

 Version 0.3.8 Unicode menu is now broken into two pieces so it does not run off the screen where Mac users cannot see it.
 Also, the Unicode popup has a pulldown list to change UTF blocks.